Rebar: Reinforcing a Matching Estimator with Predictions from High-Dimensional Covariates: Example Data Analysis: Evaluating Board Exam Systems

 \subsection{A Propensity Score Match}

-To estimate effects, then, we began with a propensity score match.
-Since there are only $n_{T}=7$ intervention schools, logistic regression with all 90 predictors was not feasible.
+We constructed a propensity score match to estimate treatment effects.
+Since there were only $n_{T}=7$ intervention schools, estimating propensity scores with logistic regression including all 90 predictors was not feasible.
 Instead, our propensity score model incorporated only a small subset of the covariates, those that we believed would be most recognizable as potential confounders to the end audience of the research.
 Specifically, we regressed schools' BES status on the percent FRL, white, SPED, Hispanic, and average and percent missing 8th and 10th grade AIMS scores for students in the cohort immediately prior to BES implementation (those set to graduate in 2014) along with estimated school trends in English and Math AIMS scores.
 Since this still gave more predictors than there were observations in the treatment group, we expected that classical logistic regression would fail to fit, so we instead used the Bayesian variant implemented in the \texttt{arm} library for \texttt{R} \citep{arm,gelman2008weakly}.